apache/turbine-fulcrum-build/README.md

 Git Checkout <tagged release version> source.
 Generate and Publish Site

-### Description of the process
+### Description of the process (GIT)

-- Generate the site (mvn site, single module, mvn site site:stage multi module)
+- Generate the site (mvn site, single module, mvn site site:stage multi module) in master and optionally save it somewhere

-- checkout branch asf-site (verify proper settings in .asf.yaml)
+- Git checkout branch asf-site (verify .asf.yaml has similar key/value asc

+    whoami: asf-site

-- copy content of target/site (single module), target/staging (multi module) to the root of the branch
+- Copy generated content to the root of the branch

-- commit and push (this trigers the site update, if not contact INFRA)
+- Commit and push (this triggers the site update, if not contact INFRA)

-### Maven (not used for Git)
+### Maven (may or may not be used with Git)

 IMPORTANT: You may have to clean up the checkoutDirectory of maven-scm-publish-plugin plugin after doing a dry run!
 This directory is configured in turbine-parent bydefault outside target folder: